UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

 Correcting for Coronagraphic Throughput
 ------------
-Coronagraphs have measurable effects on the planet fluxes that we’re able to detect.
+Coronagraphs have measurable effects on the planet fluxes that we measure.
 Typically, we can expect them to diminish the overall image flux at separations closer to host star, while larger separations remain relatively unaffected.
-In order to improve the accuracy of our forward model, pyKLIP allows users to account for this coronahgraphic effect on light transmission when initializing the `fmpsf.FMPlanetPSF` class.
+In order to improve the accuracy of our forward model, pyKLIP allows users to account for this coronahgraphic effect on planet light transmission when initializing the `fmpsf.FMPlanetPSF` class.
 This feature can be accessed by providing the optional argument 'field_dependent_correction', which accepts a user provided function to correct for coronagraphic throughput.
 Each coronagraph has its own transmission profile, a measure of how its throughput changes as a function of distance from the center.
 As an example of how this would be incoporated,